-Organic or biodegradable waste such as food and garden waste is fed into each AD plant in batches.
-Organic waste will be decomposed by bacteria in the absence of oxygen for 21 days in these plant.
+The Anaerobic Digestion ("AD") Plant will consist of three distinct technologies that will be supplied by reputable companies.
+These technologies include the AD technology, Biogas Upgrading Technology and the Bottling Technology.
+Organic or biodegradable waste such as food waste is fed into AD plant in batches.
+Organic waste will be decomposed by bacteria in the absence of oxygen for 21 days in this plant.
 Throughout this period of time, the temperature in the AD plant is continuously monitored and adjusted to create an optimal environment for decomposition.
 As a result, the contents of the AD plant are converted into raw biogas, solid digestate and liquid digestate.
 The raw biogas and solid digestate shall undergo further processing to create marketable end products whereas the liquid digestate shall be commercialised when the opportunity arises.